foretspaisibles/bsdowl/INSTALL.md

 ## Requirements

-BSD Owl Scripts works at least in the following versions of the **make** program:
+BSD Owl Scripts works at least with the following versions of the **make** program:

- - FreeBSD 9.0 and newer with he base system program `make`;
+ - FreeBSD 9.0 and newer with the base system program `make`;
  - Mac OS X 10.4 and newer with the third-party program `bmake`;
  - Debian 7.0 and newer with the third-party program `bmake`.

-Some special features require extra software being installed on the system where BSD Owl Scripts is used.
-This is advertised in the corresponding documentation.
+Some special features require that extra software be installed on the system where BSD Owl Scripts is used.
+This is explained in the corresponding documentation.

-*How to install a compatible version of make on FreeBSD?*
-On FreeBSD, the version of **make** provided in the base system can be used and no additional package is required.
+*How to install a compatible version of make on FreeBSD* On FreeBSD, the version of **make** provided in the base system can be used and no additional package is required.

-*How to install a compatible version of make on Mac OS X or Linux?*
-On Mac OS X or Linux, the adequate version of the **make** program is usually packaged as **bmake** and can readily be installed using MacPorts on Mac OS X or **aptitude** on Debian.
-If a package is not available for your distribution, this is not a problem for **bmake** is very portable and [easy to install][install-bmake].
+*How to install a compatible version of make on Mac OS X or Linux* On Mac OS X or Linux, an adequate version of the **make** program is usually packaged as **bmake** and can readily be installed using MacPorts on Mac OS X or **aptitude** on Debian.
+If a package is not available for your distribution, this should not be a problem since **bmake** is very portable and [easy to install][install-bmake].

 *Other dependencies*